CurveDocs/curve-docs/docs/liquidity-gauges-and-minting-crv/gauge-controller/GaugeController.md

 ## **Contract Ownership**

-Admin ownership can be commited by calling `commit_transfer_ownership`.
+Admin ownership can be committed by calling `commit_transfer_ownership`.
 Changes then need to be applied.
 The current `admin` is the OwnershipAgent, which would require a DAO vote to change it.

 ### `admin`
 !!! description "`GaugeController.admin() -> address: view`"